 The main purpose of academic advising is to help you meet your educational requirements and career goals.
 Academic advising requires that both you and your advisor work together as a team; for every meeting, the you should come prepared with specific questions and ideas.
-It also doesn't hurt to submit a CATS Report before your meeting.
+It also doesn't hurt to submit a Degree Audit before your meeting.

 Organizing a course of study